alphagov/govwifi-tech-docs/source/documentation/set_up.md

 Before you can begin technical set up, you must [sign up for a GovWifi admin account](https://admin.wifi.service.gov.uk/users/sign_up).

-If your organisation is currently not whitelisted to be registered, please [contact us](https://admin.wifi.service.gov.uk/help/new/technical_support).
+If your organisation is currently not allowed to be registered, please [contact us](https://admin.wifi.service.gov.uk/help/new/technical_support).

 ## Sign the GovWifi Memorandum of understanding